 Hand Cranked Or An Electric Yarn Ball Winder?

 Electric versions are more expensive and less portable, as they need to be plugged into power.
-The motor will make noise.
-But they are designed for winding yarn for you!
+The motor of these yarn winders makes noise.
+But they wind yarn for you!
 An electric yarn winder is an outlay but worth it if you wind lots of yarn.

-Hand-cranked winders are cheaper, can be set up anywhere, but yarn is wound by hand.
+Hand-cranked winders are cheaper, and you can set them up anywhere.

 Do You Buy Hanks Or Skeins?